 Noyce | Conferences | Regional Workshops

-The primary audience for these discussions is: Midwest Noyce project faculty; faculty from colleges and universities that prepare teachers; district administrators; and key leaders at state education agencies.
+The primary audience for these discussions was: Midwest Noyce project faculty; faculty from colleges and universities that prepare teachers; district administrators; and key leaders at state education agencies.
 Other potential invitees are: current and former Noyce Scholars and Fellows and teacher leaders at elementary, middle and high schools.
-This workshop serves the Midwest region of Nebraska, South Dakota, North Dakota, Kansas, Arkansas, Missouri, Iowa, Minnesota, Wisconsin, Indiana, Illinois, Ohio, Kentucky, Michigan, Montana, Idaho and Wyoming.
+This workshop served the Midwest region of Nebraska, South Dakota, North Dakota, Kansas, Arkansas, Missouri, Iowa, Minnesota, Wisconsin, Indiana, Illinois, Ohio, Kentucky, Michigan, Montana, Idaho and Wyoming.

 With the Common Core State Standards and Next Generation Science Standards, the field is moving toward more common expectations for student learning in STEM areas.
 With that should come a move toward more common teacher preparation in STEM areas.
 Bringing stakeholders together to have a PK-20 conversation at the regional level allows for the opportunity to explore what Midwest teacher preparation institutions have in common and show that we could benefit from more coordination of efforts.

 - What should be the main goals of evidence-based STEM teacher education and leadership development programs, and how do these goals translate into desired outcomes?

 - How do we design a curriculum to achieve these goals, and what is the best way to deliver that curriculum?

 - How do we best prepare our faculty and structure our departments and institutions to achieve these goals?

 - How do our collective goals for preservice STEM teacher preparation fit into and inform local, state, regional and national educational policies?